 - One recent Letter of Recommendation from a faculty adviser, supervisor, employer, or teacher.
-Should be sent directly to firstname.lastname@example.org by letter writer.
+The letter should be sent directly to firstname.lastname@example.org by the letter writer.
 Prospective students may choose a letter of recommendation from their application to use for the TA Application.
 Note the letter you have selected in your Teaching Assistant Application.

 Finally, please note the following program-specific requirements:

 - Korean language applicants are required to submit a video recording URL from YouTube in their Teaching Assistant Application.
 Click here for instructions.

 - Japanese language applicants: Any applicant who is a non-native speaker of Japanese (according to the University of Washington’s definition of native speaker, as defined here, under "English as second language") is highly recommended (although not required) to take the proctored ACTFL OPI test for non-native speakers of Japanese.
 Click here for more information on OPI testing.
 Arrange for the OPI score to be sent directly to the Academic Counselor at email@example.com.

-All application materials (including Home Department Statement of Support, Supervisor Recommendation, Letter of Recommendation, etc.) MUST BE emailed to the Academic Counselor at firstname.lastname@example.org BEFORE the application deadline of January 31, 2021.
+All application materials (including Home Department Statement of Support, Letter of Recommendation, etc.) MUST be received by the Academic Counselor on or before the application deadline of January 31, 2022.

-After an initial screening process, programs may in some cases additionally require an interview, in person or via Skype, with applicants under consideration.
+After an initial screening process, programs may in some cases additionally require an interview, in person or via video conference call, with applicants under consideration.
 If an interview is requested, you will be contacted via the email address used to submit the application.

 If you have questions please contact the Academic Counselor at firstname.lastname@example.org, phone 206-543-4997.